 Primary responsibility for assessing the performance of the Board, its committees and individual members lies with the CCG Committee.
 Pursuant to the CCG Committee's charter, the committee's responsibilities in this regard include the conduct of annual reviews of various aspects of the Company's corporate governance policies and practices, and in particular to conduct an annual review, together with the Chairman of the Board, of the effectiveness of the Board as a whole, the committees of the Board, and the contribution of each individual director, and to make periodic reports to the Board on these matters.
-The CCG Committee is also responsible for reviewing and making recommendations to the Board with respect to the establishment or abolition of committees of the Board.
+The CCG Committee is also responsible for reviewing and making recommendations to the Board with respect to the establishment or abolition of committees of the Board, their respective terms of reference, and the size and composition of the various committees of the Board.